scuttlebutt-eu/important-documents/proposal-membership.md

     1. Voted in the last annual general assembly
     2. Performed >=10h of recognized volunteering work for the consortium over the last 12 months, beside voting and participation in meetings.

-If a member fails to fulfill some of the criteria above, they enter a 1 month grace period.
+ If a member fails to maintain their active status by omitting to fulfill some of the criteria above, they enter a 12 month grace period.
 Another member will contact them about this.
 If the contacted member does not re-fulfill all criteria within the grace period, they automatically become a “Past Member”. (see “Recognizing Past Members” below)

 ### Bootstrap

 A Founder is considered an active member for the sake of vouching if they are themselves vouched by at least 5 other Founders.